brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

      nmcli c
      nmcli c edit $uuid
      ```
-    The `nmcli` command is used to manage the network connections in Linux.
+    The `nmcli` command is used to manage network connections in Linux.
 It is used to create, delete, activate and deactivate the network interface.
 To know more about this command visit [Configuring IP Networking with nmcli - RedHat](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/networking_guide/sec-configuring_ip_networking_with_nmcli).

     ![img](images/nmcli_command.PNG)